osg-htc/docs/docs/other/install-voms.md

 =========

 !!! note
-    Before performing any of the tests you must start all the services as <a href="/bin/view/Documentation/Release3/InstallVoms#VomsStart" class="twikiCurrentTopicLink twikiAnchorLink">described above</a>.
+    Before performing any of the tests you must start all the services as [described above](#starting-and-enabling-services)

 To test VOMS you can add a member (her/his certificate) to a VO using voms-admin, login in the Web UI and then: